jkelly91/nw-timed-quiz-assignment-04/README.md

 ## Description

-This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.
+This app is a timed quiz that runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.